monfresh/dotfiles/dot_laptop.manual.md

 ## Other
 - Turn on FileVault
-- Setup the printer via system prefs.
+- Set up the printer via system prefs.
 It should automatically find it in the network.